sprout-laravel/docs/storage-service-override.md

 ],
 ```

-Once its registered, you need to create disk within Laravel's `filesystem.php` config file,
+Once its registered, you need to create a disk within Laravel's `filesystem.php` config file,
 specifying `sprout` as the driver.

 ```php